Where are the best places to store medicine at home and while traveling?

 Where medication is stored can impact its efficacy and shelf life.
 These storage tips can help you make sure your medications remain potent at home and abroad.

-If you're flying, keep medication stowed in your carry-on luggage.
-Your medication will be available to you if you need it, and it won't be subject to the temperature fluctuations of the plane's cargo area.
+- If you're flying, keep medication in a clear plastic bag and stowed in your carry-on luggage.
+At security screening stations, you can easily declare them.
+On the plane, your medication will be available to you if you need it, and it won't be subject to the temperature fluctuations of the plane's cargo area.

 The information in this article was obtained from various sources not associated with State Farm®.
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 These suggestions are not a complete list of every loss control measure.
 The information is not intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 Nor is it intended to effect coverage under our policy.
 State Farm makes no guarantees of results from use of this information.